bacpop/bacpop-website/content/guides/building_trees_with_ska.md

 wget -q -O - https://www.ebi.ac.uk/ena/browser/api/fasta/U00096.3?download=true | gzip > GCA_000005845.2.fna.gz
 ```

-Since we now only want to use a subset of the assemblies, we'll need to rebyukd the index for the genomes that belong to SC4.
+Since we now only want to use a subset of the assemblies, we'll need to rebuild the index for the genomes that belong to SC4.
 This info is contained in the `data/laos_poppunk_clusters.tsv` file and we use the following commands to both convert it to an input list for SKA and to add the reference sequence to the index
 ```
 paste <(grep "SC4$" data/laos_poppunk_clusters.tsv | cut -f1) <(grep "SC4$" data/laos_poppunk_clusters.tsv | cut -f1 | sed 's/^/assemblies\//g' | sed 's/$/.fa.gz/g') > output/laos_SC4_input_list.tsv
 echo -e "GCA_000005845.2\t$(pwd)/GCA_000005845.2.fna.gz" >> output/laos_SC4_input_list.tsv